 The City of Houston and the 28 other incorporated cities in CenterPoint Energy Entex's (Entex) Houston Division have approved a rate settlement with Entex.
-The Railroad Commission of Texas (Texas Railroad Commission), which has original jurisdiction over Entex's rates in the unincorporated areas of the Houston Division (the environs), approved the settlement in general but required that approximately \$8 million in franchise fees, which had been allocated to the environs customers, apply only to sales within the 28 incorporated cities.
-Entex, which has historically allocated franchise fees across all customers within its Houston Division, has appealed this revision to the settlement agreement.
-Entex is taking action to expedite the changes that are necessary at the city level to conform the recovery of franchise fees with the Texas Railroad Commission's ruling.
-Assuming full recovery of the franchise fees that are the subject of this appeal, the annualized effect of this multi-jurisdictional rate increase will be approximately \$14 million.
+The Railroad Commission of Texas (Texas Railroad Commission), which has original jurisdiction over Entex's rates in the unincorporated areas of the Houston Division (the environs), approved the settlement in general but required that approximately \$8 million in franchise fees that had been allocated to the environs customers be applied only to sales within the 28 incorporated cities.
+Entex, which has historically allocated franchise fees across all customers within its Houston Division, appealed this revision to the settlement agreement, but a state district court has affirmed the Texas Railroad Commission's decision.
+Entex is considering whether it will appeal the decision of the district court.
+Pending the appeal, Entex has taken action to expedite the changes that are necessary at the city level to conform the recovery of franchise fees to the Texas Railroad Commission's ruling.
+The annualized effect of this multi-jurisdictional rate increase will be approximately \$14 million.